mawelCaballero/react/README.md

 # react
 Course about react tech

+#In this lesson

+We are going to make a refacor.
+In this case, creating new 2 files and renaming Greeter.js to Greeter.jsx:

+These 2 new files are going to be related with the components:
+* GreeterForm.jsx
+* GreeterMessage.jsx

+When we are extracting , for example , the code about GreeterForm in a new file we have to do one simple additional thing (not only copy/paste).
+1) create a react variable
+2) do export of GreeterMessage to be available in other components.

+Once done, in app.jsx we have to import this component as: var GreeterMessage = require('./components/GreeterMessage');

+#Webpack
 When we want use a separated js files among them we use webpack.
 With webpack, when we dont have or specify a config file, the way for making a bundle is in cmd line: webpack ./public/app.js ./public/bundle.js